 “The way that candidates put their thoughts together in the limited time frame, the notions of genuineness and depth, apply in the MMI setting,” Girotti said.
 “If you can put together lessons you have learned, that answer will resonate more with those who are evaluating you.”

 “Even if you have the most wonderful clinical volunteer exposure, you are coming to medical school to learn to be a clinician,” Girotti said.
 Taking that into account, MMI questions aren’t going to deal with anatomy or immunology.

 Instead, Girotti adds that questions “pertain to issues of teamwork, leadership skills, some relate to day-to-day situations that arise in college.”
 Ethical challenges and academic dishonesty—that is, cheating—also may be on the docket.

 “These are things most college students can relate to,” Girotti said.

 If you’ve made it to the interview stage of your candidacy, a medical school is expressing interest in you.
-That should buoy your confidence.
+That should boost your confidence.

-Now pursuing a master’s degree in health care administration before beginning residency, Avani Patel experienced the MMI format when she interviewed for medical schools.
+Avani Patel, MD, MHA, experienced the MMI format when she interviewed for medical schools.

-“As a future physician, you need to be confident in yourself, your ability and your training,” said Patel, who will graduate from the University of Mississippi School of Medicine in Jackson this spring.
+“As a future physician, you need to be confident in yourself, your ability and your training,” said Dr. Patel, a psychiatry resident at the University of Mississippi Medical Center.
 “I believe they were looking for someone who holds strong and who understands that what you would do for yourself is what you would do for somebody else.”